mehallhm/wafflers/README.md

-# Team Blog Template Repo
+# Wafflers Blog Post

-This is a team blog template repository for the Summer 2024 Dialogue in Brussels.
+The blog for the Wafflers team while away on a DoC summer 2024 in Belgium 🧇

-We will use HUGO, a static site generator, because it works nicely with GitHub Pages, allowing for free hosting.
+Please be careful when pushing to main.

 [Hugo](https://gohugo.io/)